-The Contractor shall provide written certification to the Engineer that the expansion joint device was installed in accordance with the manufacturer's instructions, the advice of their technical representative, and these specifications.
+The Contractor shall provide written certification to the Engineer that the expansion joint device was installed per the manufacturer's instructions, the advice of their technical representative, and these specifications.
 Any certification from the joint manufacturer's technical representative, provided by the Contractor to the Engineer, shall be in writing.